wellzesta/MWL-components/README.md

 This README outlines the details of collaborating on this Ember application.

-For MyWellzestaLife we are using the [Semantic-UI](http://semantic-ui.com/) framework.

-This repository comes pre-built with

-* Semantic-UI
-* Firebase toolbelt

-## API

-Firebase offers easy deployment.
-The app is pre-configured to use the firebase API at **https://mwl-components.firebaseIO.com**. `ember install emberfire` installs:

-* a Firebase Adapter
-* ...

 ## Prerequisites

 You will need the following things properly installed on your computer.